MatthijsReyers/trustchain-superapp/p2playstore/README.md

 - **UI**: Contains the code that provides the functionality of what happens on screen and provides the connection to the backend of the application.
 - **Utils**: Contains externally imported helper functions for the application (including DAO Create and Join helpers) and to help debugging the application.

+This structure enables P2PlayStore to be a marketplace where there are:

+*   **DAO-Governed Apps**: Each application on P2PlayStore is managed by its own DAO.
+This means app updates, feature implementations, and even new member admissions are decided through voting by DAO members.
+*   **Feature Bounties**: Users can request new features or bug fixes for apps they use, attaching a Bitcoin (BTC) bounty as an incentive for developers.
+*   **Community-Driven Development**: Developers can propose solutions to these feature requests.
+If their solution is accepted by the DAO through a voting process, they receive the associated BTC bounty.
+*   **Trust and Transparency**: All critical operations—from DAO creation and member joining to fund transfers and app updates—are recorded as immutable blocks on TrustChain, ensuring transparency and accountability.

 ## Code structure

 When trying to integrate the code of other groups we ran into problems with their business logic and UI being tightly coupled forcing us to copy all their code and make modifications to it rather than be able to import the parts we need and prevent duplication.